 Removing braces from your teeth on your own is dangerous.
 You can cause permanent damage to your teeth by applying too much pressure, and you could even lose a tooth entirely.
 Not to mention the pain you are bound to experience.

-You might also be successful in getting your braces off, but experience side effects later on.
+Even though you may be successful in getting your braces off, you could experience side effects later on.
 This could include sensitive teeth, especially if you scratch off the enamel on your tooth's surface.

 Some patients with braces also have a metal band around their molars, and this could be even more difficult to remove if you don't have the proper tools.

 If you keep your braces on your teeth a bit longer than your original braces treatment time, either because you can't get to the orthodontist, or you don't have enough money to pay, make sure you stay up on your oral hygiene because the greatest risk is plaque buildup on your teeth around the brackets.
 Learn more about how to whiten teeth when wearing braces.

 If you keep your braces on your teeth for an extended period after your treatment was supposed to end, then it's possible that your teeth will move in unintended ways.